jdhayford/jdhayford/src/js/blogs/streaming-blog.md

 <img class='small' src='https://jdhayford.io/images/request-body.png'>

-So actually if you look closely you'll notice `G@` which is commonly used with - just messing around, this is clearly a binary file in mortal tongue (the `Content-Type` header from the response was `application/octet-stream`).
+So actually if you look closely you'll notice `G@` which is commonly used with - just messing around, this is clearly a binary file in mortal tongue (the `Content-Type` header from the response is `application/octet-stream`).
 Lets see what our file system thinks of it.

 <img src='https://jdhayford.io/images/file-row.png'>